And the Winding Road to Key Forensic Discoveries

 I didn’t buy that.

 Bill Prymak, founder of the now defunct 'Amelia Earhart Society' tried to convince me Irene Bolam was "placed on the

 scene" to make Joe Gervais think she used to be Amelia, because Joe had gotten, "too close to the fire."

 I didn’t buy that either.

 A private detective, the late Jerome Steigmann told me Irene Bolam and Monsignor Kelley had been

-long time secret lovers, and Kelley told people Irene used to be Amelia in order to hide it.
+long time secret lovers, and Father Kelley told people Irene used to be Amelia in order to hide it.